-Feature image: Detail of St. Anne and the child Virgin Mary Window in St. Francis Xavier Church in Wilmette, illinois.
-The stained glass in the 1939 church building was designed by Henry Schmidt.
+FEATURE image: Detail of St. Anne and the child Virgin Mary Window, St. Francis Xavier Church, Wilmette, Illinois.
+The stained glass was designed by Henry Schmidt.

 The building of an English Gothic-style church is usually associated with establishment mainline Protestants.
 Such was the attempt by Roman Catholics to fit in unobtrusively and harmonize with its well-maintained residential neighborhood in Wilmette, Illinois, a suburb on Chicago’s Northshore.
 Erected in 1939, it is a church built to be sophisticated and simple.
 12/2018 11.6mb